 Cardiac arrest occurs when the heart stops functioning or beating.
-A person suffering from cardiac arrest loses consciousness and stops breathing.
-They have no pulse or blood pressure.
-Cardiac arrest is different from a heart attack.
-During a heart attack, the heart usually continues to beat.
+A person suffering from cardiac arrest loses consciousness and stops breathing -- they have no pulse or blood pressure.
+Cardiac arrest is different from a heart attack, because during a heart attack, the heart usually continues to beat.
 Without a heartbeat, blood stops pumping to the brain and other vital organs, which can quickly lead to death.

 Cardiac arrest requires emergency medical attention.
 Call 911 for immediate help.

 Symptoms of cardiac arrest are very recognizable.
 When someone is experiencing cardiac arrest, they will lose consciousness and collapse.
 There will be no pulse, and the person will not respond to voices, sounds or physical touch.
 A person with cardiac arrest will also stop breathing.

 - A feeling like your heart is pounding